Arts, Media and Creative Technology interviews

 What do I need to do?

-Attend a skills workshop on campus.
+Attend an interview on campus.

 What am I being assessed on?